Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Constraints satisfaction, network complexity and discussion

 \begin{continuance}{ex:numerics} For all the examples in Tab.~\ref{tab:examples}, we have $n = 2$ and $m = 1$, while $\bar{k} = 2$, which coincides with the dimension of the state-space.
-Thus, to reproduce any of our controllers $\Phi(\cdot)$ exactly, the \normaltext{\gls{ReLU}} network in \eqref{eq:RELU_NN} should have $L = 2$ hidden layers with at least $\bar{N} \geq 2$ neurons each corresponding to the numerical values reported in the second-last column of Tab.~\ref{tab:examples_complexity}, obtained by solving \eqref{eq:neurons_condition}.
-Finally, the last column shows that relaxing the fixed width condition of the hidden layers may result in a tighter difference between the number of regions produced and the required ones (e.g., cases \normaltext{(a)} and \normaltext{(j)}), or a smaller number of total neurons (e.g., cases \normaltext{(c)} and \normaltext{(i)}). $\square$ \end{continuance}
+Thus, to reproduce any of our controllers $\Phi(\cdot)$ exactly, the \normaltext{\gls{ReLU}} network in \eqref{eq:RELU_NN} should have $L = {\lceil \log_2 3 \rceil = 2}$ hidden layers with at least $\bar{N} \geq 2$ neurons each corresponding to the numerical values reported in the second-last column of Tab.~\ref{tab:examples_complexity}, obtained by solving \eqref{eq:neurons_condition}.
+Finally, the last column shows that relaxing the fixed width condition of the hidden layers may result in a tighter difference between the number of regions produced and the required ones (e.g., cases {\normaltext{(g)}} and {\normaltext{(f)}}), or a smaller number of total neurons (e.g., cases {\normaltext{(d)}} and {\normaltext{(j)}}). $\square$ \end{continuance}

-In the proof of Proposition~\ref{prop:complexity_bound}, we rely on \cite[Th.~4]{lin1995canonical}, which establishes a strong geometrical correspondence between the number of hidden layers of a \gls{ReLU} network and the level of the canonical piecewise linear mapping it realizes.
-Note that such a correspondence holds regardless the degeneracy of the partition characterizing the \gls{PWA} we want to reproduce exactly, i.e., regardless of the satisfaction of the canonical variation property, which hence need not be checked.